Best ETF Brokers for Irish Investors

 Pros

-• Zero commission on ETF trades
+• Zero commission on EU-listed ETF trades

 Cons

-• Smaller ETF range than established brokers
+• Smaller ETF range than DEGIRO, Trading 212 or IBKR

-• No Irish tax reporting
+• No Irish-specific tax reporting — same admin burden as DEGIRO

 Regulation: Lightyear Europe AS — Estonian EFSA (EU/Irish customers); separate UK entity regulated by FCA · Deposit protection: €20,000 (Estonian Investor Protection Sectoral Fund — EU customers)